gcasar/stack-sifter-bot/README.md

 # stack-sifter
 Follows Stack Overflow RSS feeds to sift according to some LLM prompt.
+One of the usecases is to notify teams on Slack about a possible question on meta that they might be interested in.

+Imagine a person building a new feature adds a prompt describing it and the bot will gauge if a new bug report could be related to it.
+If it is, the bot will notify them via Slack.

+Supports:

+- [ ] Configurable prompts
+- [ ] Notifying on matching posts via Slack
+- [ ] Multiple conditions to notify on
+- [ ] Multiple teams to notify

 ## Guiding principles